 The incidence of radiodermatitis with new technology and treatment modalities is not completely understood, but 95% of patients have reported some degree of integumentary system reaction to radiotherapy.
 Radiodermatitis can be a dose-limiting side effect resulting in cancer treatment delays or even cancer treatment cessation, as well as significant pain and limitation of usual lifestyle activities.

-This topic was updated on February 3, 2017.
-Learn more about these changes.
+This topic was updated on May 10, 2017.
+Learn more about these updates.